open-mmlab/mmtracking/docs/en/dataset.md

 `crowdhuman_train.json`:  JSON file containing the annotations information of the training set in CrowdHuman dataset.
 `crowdhuman_val.json`:  JSON file containing the annotations information of the validation set in CrowdHuman dataset.

+### The folder of annotations in lvis

+There are 2 JSON files in `data/tao/annotations`

+`lvis_v0.5_train.json`: JSON file containing the annotations information of the training set in lvisv0.5.
+`lvisv0.5+coco_train.json`: JSON file containing the merged annotations.

 ### The folder of annotations in tao